 cervicorn consulting

-Dental Service Organization Market Size and Growth 2024 to 2033
+Dental Service Organization Market Size and Forecast 2026 to 2035

 Report Highlights

-• By end use, The others segment has held second highest market share of 27% in 2023.
+• By end use, the others segment held second highest market share of 27% in 2025, due to growing partnerships with dentists specialized in different domains, hygienists, and assistant staff for multi-specialty care delivery.

 • Consolidation of Dental Practices: The trend of consolidating smaller dental practices into larger DSOs allows for greater operational efficiencies and economies of scale.
 This consolidation reduces administrative burdens and costs, enabling practices to focus more on patient care and less on management.